 (1) Of the members who are part-time members —

-(a) one shall be a certificated practitioner (within the meaning of the Legal Practice Act 2003) who is practising as a practitioner on his own account, whether alone or in partnership, and who has had, in this State or elsewhere, not less than 8 years’ experience as a legal practitioner;
+(a) one shall be an Australian legal practitioner of at least 8 years’ standing and experience;

 (b) one shall be a person who is engaged in the teaching of law at a university in the State with a status not less than that of senior lecturer or the equivalent thereof;

-(c) one shall be a legal practitioner (as defined in the Legal Practice Act 2003) who is an officer of the State Solicitor’s Office and who has had, in this State or elsewhere, not less than 8 years’ experience as a legal practitioner.
+(c) one shall be an Australian legal practitioner who is an officer of the State Solicitor’s Office of at least 8 years’ standing and experience.

 (2) A person shall not be eligible for appointment as a member who is a full-time member unless he —

-(a) is or has been a barrister or solicitor of the High Court of Australia or of the Supreme Court of a State or Territory of the Commonwealth of not less than 8 years’ standing; or
+(a) is or has been an Australian legal practitioner of not less than 8 years’ standing; or

 (b) is, in the opinion of the Governor, suitable for appointment as a member by reason of his legal qualifications and experience, whether in this State or elsewhere.

+(3) In this section —

+Australian legal practitioner has the meaning given in the Legal Profession Act 2008 section 3.

 [Section 6 inserted by No. 91 of 1978 s.
 6; amended by No. 31 of 1993 s.
 51; No. 65 of 2003 s.
-45, 94.]
+45, 94; No. 21 of 2008 s.
+672.]

 7. Tenure of office